mgkeen/magicWeaponShop/README.md

 - Flails cost 25 + their magic level
 - There is no discount for second hand flails,
 - Flails with dragon blood gain 2 magic per day
-- Second hand flails have a magic level according to their age (1 magic per day until dragon blood, then 2)